laninsky/GBS_SNP_filter/README.md

 ## Summary

 After you get your ddRADseq/GBS variant dataset through your favourite pipeline, you might want to further filter the SNPs contained in the vcf file before doing downstream analysis.
-This set of scripts allows to further filter to keep:
+This set of scripts allows you to further filter to keep:
-* bi-allelic variants
+* Bi-allelic variants
-* one SNP per locus
+* One SNP per locus
 * SNPs that have genotypes across most of the individuals (i.e. completeness)
+* Individuals that have genotypes across most of the SNPs (i.e. filtering out individuals with high levels of missing data)
-* Hardy Weinberg Disequilibrium (LWD)
+* SNPs in Hardy Weinberg Equilibrium (LWE)
-* linked SNPs (based on LD)
+* Unlinked SNPs (based on LD)

 It outputs vcf files at each filtering stage.

 ## Dependencies

-It also requires you to have previously installed the **R packages:**
+GBS_SNP_filter requires you to have previously installed the **R packages:**
 * dplyr
 * readr
 * tibble